Guthega, New South Wales: History

 In 1991, Guthega was purchased by the Alpine Australia Group Pty Limited, the then operator of the Blue Cow Resort.
 This led to the operation of two resorts becoming integrated under the name Blue Cow-Guthega in 1992.
 Day access into Guthega then became possible via the Skitube alpine railway and the Blue Cow and Link Management Unit ski slopes.
-The Blue Cow-Guthega and Perisher-Smiggins resort areas were subsequently merged to become the Perisher Blue complex.
+The Blue Cow-Guthega and Perisher-Smiggins resort areas were subsequently merged to become the Perisher complex.

-Guthega skiing is included in the trail maps of the Perisher Blue ski resort, and a chair lift and two T-bars are sometimes operated from Guthega to link with Perisher Blue depending on demand.
+Guthega is one of the four connected resort areas within Perisher, operating two chairlifts and two T-bars.
 As well as downhill skiing, Guthega serves as a base for alpine and cross country skiers and boarders seeking access to relatively sheltered aspects and wilderness experiences, as well ice climbers heading to Blue Lake.
 In summer months it is used as a destination for sight seers and people enjoying recreation in the surrounding Kosciuszko National Park.